PubInv/general-purpose-alarm-device/README.md

 such as a library that uses I2C ("I-squared C").

 # Project Glossary
-Some of the terms we use and how we have defined issues for Github.
+Some terms we use and how we have defined issues for Github.
 [Glossary.md](Glossary.md)

 # Building the Firmware